High visitor numbers, low innovation? More show than substance? Critics question the real added value (symbolic image) – Image: Xpert.Digital

 🚀📉 The Smarter E Europe: Great success, but no new ideas?

-Update: Solarnative GmbH files for bankruptcy
+Update: Solarnative GmbH files for insolvency

-💼💻 There has always been a debate in the executive suites of companies about the sense and nonsense of trade fairs.
-Numerous PV webinars and online meetings for potential customer discussions are now in direct competition with traditional trade fairs.
-Many companies find that they reach more potential customers with online marketing measures and via social media platforms such as LinkedIn or articles in PV Magazine than in a crowded and noisy exhibition hall, where there is a risk that potential customers will be knocked out by neighboring ones Competitors are distracted.
-These developments are not without risk for 'The smarter E Europe', as advancing digitalization could put further pressure on trade fair operations in the coming years.
+💼💻 In corporate boardrooms, there has always been a debate about the merits and drawbacks of trade fairs.
+Numerous PV webinars and online meetings for potential customer interactions now directly compete with traditional trade fairs.
+Many companies are finding that they reach more potential customers through online marketing measures and social media platforms like LinkedIn, or through articles in PV magazines, than in a crowded and noisy exhibition hall, where there is a risk of potential customers being distracted by neighboring competitors.
+These developments also pose a risk for 'The smarter E Europe', as advancing digitalization could put further pressure on the trade fair industry in the coming years.

-🏆❓ 'The smarter E Europe' is confronted with some critical points despite the high number of visitors and the numerous exhibitors.
-The trade fair was a showcase for current events in the solar industry, but also highlighted the challenges that this industry has to overcome.
-The lack of innovative spirit, the dominance of a few countries in the global photovoltaics boom and the economic uncertainties of some companies raise questions about how this industry will develop in the coming years.
-Digitalization and a changed customer dialogue could point the trade fair in new directions in the future and also open up new potential for success.
-It remains to be seen how 'The smarter E Europe' will address these challenges in order to remain relevant and successful.
+🏆❓ Despite high visitor numbers and numerous exhibitors, 'The smarter E Europe' is facing some critical issues.
+The trade fair showcased current developments in the solar industry but also highlighted the challenges this sector faces.
+A lack of innovation, the dominance of a few countries in the global photovoltaic boom, and the economic uncertainties of some companies raise questions about the future development of this industry.
+Digitalization and a changing approach to customer dialogue could point the trade fair in new directions and open up new opportunities for success.
+It remains to be seen how 'The smarter E Europe' will address these challenges to remain relevant and successful.

 📣 Similar topics

-• 📣 Critical analysis of 'The smarter E Europe' 2024
+- 📣 Critical analysis of 'The smarter E Europe' 2024

-• ✨ The real winners and losers of Intersolar
+- ✨ The real winners and losers of Intersolar

-• 🇨🇳 Dominance of Chinese exhibitors at 'The smarter E Europe'
+- 🇨🇳 Dominance of Chinese exhibitors at 'The smarter E Europe'

-• ❓ The future of 'The smarter E Europe': risks and opportunities
+- ❓ The future of 'The smarter E Europe': Risks and opportunities

-#️⃣ Hashtags: #Solarenergy #Intersolar #Energytransition #Digitalization #Economy
+#️⃣ Hashtags: #SolarEnergy #Intersolar #EnergyTransition #Digitalization #Economy

 Our recommendation: 🌍 Limitless reach 🔗 Networked 🌐 Multilingual 💪 Strong sales: 💡 Authentic with strategy 🚀 Innovation meets 🧠 Intuition